 Knowing your personal and family history of cancer is important so you and your physician can make more informed decisions and take a personalized, proactive approach to your health care.

 Cancer genetic testing assesses a person for multiple genetic mutations associated with increased risk for eight different cancers, including:

-If our healthcare professionals recommend cancer genetic testing, it can be done right in Thompson Hospital’s Breast Imaging Center.
+If our healthcare professionals recommend cancer genetic testing, it can be done right in Thompson’s Canandaigua Medical Group OB/GYN office.
 A provider will collect saliva by using a saliva sample which is then shipped to a medical laboratory specializing in genetic testing for analysis.

-Test results will be delivered directly to the Breast Imaging Center.
-The center’s staff will schedule an appointment to discuss your results.
+Test results will be delivered directly to the Canandaigua OB/GYN office.
+The staff will schedule an appointment to discuss your results.
 Please refrain from eating or drinking 30 minutes before collection of saliva.

 You may wish to consider cancer genetic testing if you answer “yes” to any of the following questions: